Skip to content

 1. Choose your input

-For our purposes, we'll assume you have a buf.yaml in your current directory that defines a module.
-To create a buf.yaml in your current directory.
+For our purposes, we'll assume you have a directory of .proto files with a buf.yaml configuration file that defines them as a workspace with at least one module.
+To create a buf.yaml in your current directory if you don't have one, run this command:

 buf.yaml